Adopt best practices for each process

 • ....

-Here are additional resources on this second 2023 HR priority:
+Here are additional resources on this second HR priority:

-HR Priority 2023 N°3: Streamline HR tools
+HR Priority #3: Streamlining HR tools

-1. Involve users
+1. Involving users

 HR teams need to free up time to focus on employee retention, resource planning and strategic skills development.
 As a result, since 2007, HR information systems have become more employee-centric, or "self-service".
-Talent management software aims to empower employees; the progressive integration of artificial intelligence, machine learning facilitates the understanding of individual preferences, user experience and frequency of use.
+Talent management software aims to empower employees; the progressive integration of artificial intelligence, machine learning facilitate the understanding of individual preferences, user experience and frequency of use.
 It is also worth noting that this trend addresses the need to improve the HR sphere, which is now the responsibility of managers.

 How to facilitate the adoption of an HR application?

-Users want to find in their business tool the same codes as in their personal sphere.
+Users want to find in their business tool the same experience as in their personal sphere.
 This means being able to access synthetic information in a minimum of time, to keep track of interactions and performances and to synchronize them with all the modules (objectives, skills, training, annual interview).

 • Preparing for interviews